-As teachers, we typically can teach a range of children, from screaming little toddlers to attitude-filled teens.
+As teachers, we typically teach a range of children, from screaming little toddlers to attitude-filled teens.
 This is especially true when teaching kids ESL!
-The methods and approach used to teach these varying ages of children obviously vary quite considerably.
+The methods and approaches used to teach these varying ages of children obviously vary quite considerably.
 Looking like an idiot isn’t going to work for teens in as much as an hour-long PowerPoint lecture won’t entertain 3-year olds.

-Each teacher has their preferred method for each class, and everyone has their preferred types of classes.
+Each teacher has their preferred method for each class, and everyone has their preferred type of class.
 You’ll have your favourite classes as well as those you can’t wait to get out of the way.
 Each age group has their own unique challenges to cope with.
 Each has its own levels of behaviour, the difficulty of work and general fun.
 So let’s compare them!

 Ease of Teaching